NYPL/discovery-sandbox/README.md

 `HOLD_REQUEST_NOTIFICATION`: This can be any string, not including html, which will be added as a notification to the HoldRequest landing page, and the EDD page.

 `SEARCH_RESULTS_NOTIFICATION`: Same as above, but will be added on the SearchResults page

+Specifying `no-onsite-edd` as a feature will ensure that the discovery api returns all onsite items as eddRequestable: false.